-SBIG Universal
+SBIG Universal (SBIG Gen 2)

 For this driver, please select SBIG Universal on the Setup tab.

-This driver supports all Santa Barbara Instrument Group parallel port, USB, and Ethernet cameras.
-The latest version of SBIG's camera drivers are required.
-You can download them from ftp://ftp.sbig.com/pub/SetupDriverChecker.exe
+The latest version of the SBIG camera drivers are required.
+You can download them from http://www.sbig.com

-SBIG cameras are capable of being operated in TDI mode.
+Some SBIG cameras are capable of being operated in TDI mode.

 Swap Chips, when activated, reverses the main sensor and autoguider sensor.